AlgoMaster Logo

 How It Works

 The client sends an HTTP request asking for updates.
-If the server has new data, it responds immediately.
+If the server has new data, it responds.
 If not, it holds the connection open and waits, typically with a timeout of 30 to 60 seconds.

-When new data arrives, the server immediately responds to the waiting request.
-The client processes the data and immediately opens a new request.
-This creates a continuous loop where updates arrive as soon as they are available.
+When new data arrives, the server responds to the waiting request.
+The client processes the data and opens a new request.
+This creates a continuous loop where updates arrive quickly without constant empty polling.

 The key insight is that instead of the client asking "is there anything new?" over and over, it asks once and waits for the answer.
 The server only responds when it has something meaningful to say.